al-caughey/Google-Meet-Attendance/README.md

    Click [-] to clear all checks from the list of names (i.e., revert to just the list of names) Click [x] to erase all of the names in the field Click [x] to manually check the attendance (but in reality, it should not be ne

-# Cloning / building

-NB - I am not a github expert (in fact nowhere near close to that!)... so you might need to go elsewhere if you need help with cloning and building your own variant of this script.
-This repo uses submodules to keep pulling the latest userscript... so you'll want to do `git clone --recursive` if you're installing the script locally.

-[stolen verbatim from Ryan Meyers repo] To build the script yourself, just clone the repo, go to the directory and use `zip -r packed.zip src` that will generate the zip file you need to upload to the Chrome Web Store (I think it costs like $5 one time to become a developer on there).
-Oh, and be sure to adjust the variables in `manifest.json` to reflect your own information.